fkaduk/kobodeck/README.md

 command.
 You can tweak some settings there, but this should all really be part of the main configuration file.

+When the program starts, it tries to login to the Wallabag instance over the network.
+If that fails, it will sleep one second and try again.
+If that fails again, it will sleep an exponential number of seconds (2, 5, 10, 17, ...) per attempts, up to 5 attempts (configurable on the commandline) for a total of 35 seconds.

 Autoreload
 ----------